neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 0 - Sign In/README.md

 ![](images/04.png)

+At this point you can click through to dismiss any help dialogs.
 In the next lab we'll deploy Neo4j.